 - 4 cups white and/or dark turkey meat that has been cooked, deboned, and chopped

 - 1 cup frozen mixed vegetables (I like the organic pea/carrot/green bean/corn blend from Costco)

 - 2 pie crusts (sometimes I'll skip the bottom crust and just put puff pastry on top)

 - Preheat your oven to 400°F.

-- In a large dutch oven, melt butter over medium heat.
+- In a large Dutch oven, melt butter over medium heat.
 Once melted, add onion, celery, potatoes, and garlic.

 - Sautee the veggies for about 10 minutes, or until softened, stirring often.

-- Once veggies have softened, add flour to the mixture and stir continuously for one minute to cook out any flour taste.
+- Once the veggies have softened, add flour to the mixture and stir continuously for one minute to cook out any flour taste.

 - Slowly stir in milk, cream, and chicken broth.
 Let continue to cook, stirring often, until the mixture bubbles and is thickened.
 You should be able to dip a spoon into the sauce, take it out, and then run your finger over the back of the spoon, leaving a clean line without any of the sauce dripping into the clean line.

 - Sprinkle in salt, pepper, and herbs and stir.